-In Rhode Island, non-custodial parents have a legal requirement to pay their child support on a regular basis regardless if they live in the state or not.
-When the payment is not made, the non-custodial parent is subject to strict enforcement measures that follow the child support laws of both Rhode Island and the federal government.
+This RI child support article was authored by a RI child support lawyer.
+In Rhode Island, non-custodial parents have a legal requirement to pay child support on a regular basis.
+When payment is not made, the non-custodial parent is subject to strict enforcement measures that follow the child support laws of both Rhode Island and the federal government.
 The Rhode Island Child Support Agency Program enforces the payment of court ordered child support.

 Rhode Island child support lawyer, David Slepkow